ITPNYU/clock-club/readme.md

-# *The first rule of Clock Club is that no one checks the time at Clock Club.*
+# *"The first rule of Clock Club is that no one checks the time at Clock Club."*

 ## About This Repository